rachel-king4/wsaa_bigproject/README.md

 - References

 ## **Introduction**
-Web application for a database containing tables of football players and football clubs, hosted online using PythonAnyhere (https://rachelking.eu.pythonanywhere.com/)
+A web application was created for a database containing tables of football players and football clubs, hosted online using PythonAnyhere (https://rachelking.eu.pythonanywhere.com/).
+The application allows the user to view both tables in the database, and make changes to the tables by creating, updating or deleting data.

 ## **Project Contents**
 The repository contains a number of files required to create and host the web application.
 The files contained in the repository are: